isomerpages/mccy-cpro/pages/about-us.md

 The Singapore Civil Defence Force provides training on core lifesaving skills and essential emergency procedures.
 Click <a href="https://www.scdf.gov.sg/home/community-volunteers/community-emergency-preparedness-programme-(cepp)">here</a> for more information.

 <b>Temasek Foundation</b>

-Temasek Foundation sponsors programmes to build psychological resilience capabilities such as administering psychological first aid and mental wellness, and developing psychological resilience plans for your organisation.
-Click <a href="www.temasekfoundationcares..org/b-prep">here</a> for more information.
+Temasek Foundation sponsors programmes the Stay Prepared- Business Psychological Resilience Programme (B-PREP) to build psychological resilience capabilities such as administering psychological first aid and mental wellness, and developing psychological resilience plans for your organisation.
+Click <a href="https://www.temasekfoundation-cares.org.sg/page/5/stay-prepared/stay-prepared-programmes?p=7">here</a> for more information.

 <b>OnePeople.sg</b>

 OnePeople.sg provides mediation training to community leaders.
 Click <a href="www.onepeople.sg">here</a> for more information.

-<b>To enrol in the programmes above, please complete this <a href="www.go.gov.sg/cpro>CPRO self-assessment checklist</a></b>
+<b>To enrol in the programmes above, please complete this <a href="www.go.gov.sg/cpro">CPRO Self-Assessment Checklist</a></b>